Product Service Management: Complete Guide [2024 Definition & Examples]

 Product service management is the process of creating, prioritizing, and shipping services related to a product for their customers.
 People who are involved in such product service management roles are a different kind of project managers who sheds light majorly on the service aspects of their product.
 Most product service management roles are tightly aligned to the current market conditions.

-What is the Role of Product Service Manager (PSM)?
+What is Product Service Management?

-As per the survey conducted by 280 Group, one in five products being delivered fail to meet the customer needs .
+As per the survey conducted by 280 Group, one in five products being delivered fail to meet the customer needs.
 Businesses have to align their strategies ensuring that the customers are kept at the center while building and developing a product.

 The role of a product service manager is quite similar to what a product manager would do in a company.
 But the role of a PSM varies when it comes to business alignment, targets, and deliverables.
 A product service manager has to work in intersection with the internal stakeholders and external customers.